Granitosaurus/granitosaurus.github.io/content/code/crawling-json.md

 Date: 2016-10-10
 Tags: python, crawling, json, scrapy, parsel, dicttoxml
 Slug: crawling-json
-Summary: In web-crawling often you can find access to website's api which provides direct JSON of a product, however it's not always so easy to find what you need in what could be a multi-layer mess of a json.
+Summary: Often when web-crawling you can find access to website's api which provides direct JSON of a product, however it's not always so easy to find what you need in what could be a multi-layer mess of a json.

 Often when web-crawling you can find access to website's api which provides direct JSON of a product, however it's not always so easy to find what you need in what could be a multi-layer mess of a json.